astroboyReloaded/astroboyReloaded.github.io/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like my work on this project, please leave a comment letting me know what you think!
+> If you like my work on this project, please give me a star on this repo.
+I would also love to read your comment letting me know what you think!

 <!-- ACKNOWLEDGEMENTS -->